 Resettlement Specialist/Consultants at ESMU/PMU: One environment cum resettlement specialist will be involved for a period of 12 person months.
 The unit cost of the Resettlement Specialist per person-month has been assessed as Rs 100,000/-.
-This estimate has been included in the RP budget for Nagaon-Samaguri TL.

 Independent Monitoring and Evaluation Consultant: No IMA consultant will be involved since project impact has been categorized under Impact Category B by ADB